dylance/Udacity-FSND-Project6/README.md

 ## About

-this is the final project for the udacity full stack nanodegree.
-The goal is to securely put our flask application on a secure server with firewalls enabled and connect the flask app to a sql database
+this is the final project for the Udacity Full Stack Nanodegree.
+The goal is to securely put the fourth project onto a web server with firewalls enabled and root login disabled.
+The fourth project is a flask application that gets data from a sql database. the project can be seen here:

+IP Address Used: 198.199.114.89

+## Software Installed on Server

+-Python 2
+- git
+-nginx
+PostgreSQL

 ## Steps to Configure Server